AHS12/click-guardian/README.md

 - **Recommended Range**: 30-100ms for most applications
 - **Gaming**: 10-30ms for fast-paced games
 - **Accessibility**: 100-500ms for users with motor difficulties

+## ⚠️ Important Anti-Cheat Warning

+**MULTIPLAYER GAMING COMPATIBILITY NOTICE**

+This application uses low-level mouse hooks that may be detected by anti-cheat systems as potentially malicious software. **Use with caution when playing multiplayer games**.

+### Anti-Cheat Systems That May Flag This Application:

+- **BattlEye** (PUBG, Rainbow Six Siege, Fortnite, etc.)
+- **EasyAntiCheat** (Apex Legends, Fall Guys, Rocket League, etc.)
+- **Vanguard** (Valorant) - _Extremely strict detection_
+- **VAC** (Steam games like CS2, Dota 2, etc.)
+- **FairFight/PunkBuster** (Battlefield series, etc.)

+### Recommendations for Gamers:

+1. **Stop Protection Before Gaming**: Always disable Click Guardian before launching multiplayer games
+2. **Exit Completely**: Use "Quit Application" from the system tray rather than just minimizing
+3. **Test in Single Player**: If unsure, test with single-player games first
+4. **Create Gaming Profile**: Consider using Windows Task Scheduler to automatically stop the service during gaming hours

+### Why This Happens:

+Anti-cheat systems flag applications that:

+- Install system-wide mouse hooks
+- Block or modify mouse input events
+- Monitor global system activity

+While Click Guardian is legitimate accessibility software, its technical methods are similar to those used by cheating software.

+**We are not responsible for any account bans or penalties resulting from anti-cheat detection.
+Use at your own risk with online games.**

 ## Documentation